hurricanemark/json-server/README.md

 Let assume you have created a git branch to work on an assigned feature.
 We will skip that and jump right into this topic of subtask development.

-There are two servers in this repo.  `JSON_SERVER` and `CHARTS`.
+There are two separate code bases in this repo.  `JSON_SERVER` and `CHARTS`.

-The first is a simplified backend server and the second is a browser app.
+The first is a simplified backend server and the second is a browser (client) app.

 Often, engineering tasks are broken into subtasks.
 A subtask small enough that the engineer can quickly setup an ecosystem for it.